 Lead Trainer/Manager: Tim Molina

-Tim, the only Hampton Roads member of the International Association of Animal Behavior Consultants, began working with dogs while in college He quickly became fascinated with the way dogs learn and what makes them "tick."
+Tim, a former member of the International Association of Animal Behavior Consultants, began working with dogs while in college He quickly became fascinated with the way dogs learn and what makes them "tick."
 As Tim was training, he realized that the dogs in his community were missing something: someone to work with aggressive dogs.
 He was quick to fill this gap and soon began working with dogs who had various issues.
 After graduation from college, Tim was asked to join the staff of the Humane Society of Central Texas, where he was able to place hands on 5,000 dogs a year.

 Tim then joined the staff at Best Friends Animal Society, the nation's largest no-kill sanctuary.
 While at Best Friends, he developed a center for training and rehabilitation that focused on dogs who had behavioral issues and were frequently labeled dog-aggressive.
 Tim has conducted behavioral consultations with clients from all across North America and in the Philippines.